SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The boundary condition for particles: ``"refl"`` for *reflecting*, ``"supp"`` for *suppressing*, ``"stop"`` for *stopping*, ``"periodic"``, and ``"thermalize"``.

-.. py:data:: thermT
+.. py:data:: thermal_boundary_temperature

   :default: None

   :red:`to do`

-.. py:data:: thermVelocity
+.. py:data:: thermal_boundary_velocity

   :default: None